-a) No Action.
-If no significant resources are recorded in the project area and the reviewer thinks such a probability is slight (see criteria a - e above), the SHPO will recommend no further action.
+- a) No action.
+If no significant resources are recorded in the project area and the reviewer thinks such a probability is slight (see criteria a g above), the SHPO will recommend no further action.
 A letter to this effect might include the caveat that should any archaeological materials be discovered, the SHPO will be informed immediately.
 If the SHPO receives such information, it will respond within 48 hours, specifying whether the archaeological resource that has been identified is eligible for the NRHP.
-If the SHPO cannot make this assessment, it may recommend an archaeological investigation.

-b) Survey Recommended.
-Whether significant resources have been previously recorded in the project area or not, the SHPO may advise that some type of cultural resource investigation is necessary because of a moderate to high potential for such resources to be present based on criteria a - e above.
+If the SHPO cannot make this assessment, it may recommend an archaeological investigation. - b) Survey recommended.
+Whether significant resources have been previously recorded in the project area or not, the SHPO may advise that some type of cultural resource investigation is necessary because of a moderate to high potential for such resources to be present.
 A letter to this effect will be sent to the federal and/or state agencies involved in the project and to the applicant.
-Upon request, SHPO archaeologists will also review a scope of work for any project.
-For large or complex projects, the SHPO recommends that applicants provide a scope of work before starting fieldwork.
+Upon request, the SHPO Archaeologist will also review a scope of work for any project.
+For large or complex projects, it is recommended that applicants provide a scope of work to the SHPO Archaeologist for review, prior to the initiation of fieldwork.

-4. PROPERTY EVALUATION
+5. PROPERTY EVALUATION